raspberrypilearning/push-button-stop-motion/software.md

 The program 'avconv' is currently not installed.
 ```

-Then make sure you enter the `ffmpeg` package properly by checking the command above.
+then make sure you enter the `ffmpeg` package properly by checking the command above.